 General Degree Requirements

-Students should refer to the Admissions section of this catalog for information about advanced placement, CLEP credit, CLEP subject examinations, junior college credit and transfer credit (the College of Communication and Information Sciences has final authority in decisions concerning the possible application of junior college credit and other college credit toward a student’s degree requirements).
-Information about academic bankruptcy, application for degree, class-hour load restrictions, concurrent enrollment, core curriculum requirements, drop/add, the pass/fail option and second bachelor’s degrees can be found in the Academic Regulations section of this catalog.
+Students should refer to the Admissions section of this catalog for information about advanced placement, CLEP credit, CLEP subject examinations, junior college credit and transfer credit (the College of Communication & Information Sciences has final authority in decisions concerning the possible application of junior college credit and other college credit toward a student’s degree requirements).
+Information about academic bankruptcy, application for degree, class-hour load restrictions, concurrent enrollment, core curriculum requirements, drop/add, the pass/fail option, and second bachelor’s degrees can be found in the Academic Regulations section of this catalog.

 In order to earn the bachelor of arts in communication degree, students must satisfy the following requirements: